mchahkandi/minigram/README.md

 ---

-Thank you for checking out the Telegram Clone Web App!
+Thank you for checking out the project!
 If you have any questions, feel free to reach out.
 Happy coding!